vortexegg/homosaurus-vocab-markdown-browser/README.md

 ## Fields

-This is a suggested set of fields that will be retained and where the are placed in the resulting markdown file.
+This is a suggested set of fields that will be retained, and where they will be placed in the resulting markdown file.

 ```text
 Convert to file name: